-Following this, if there is no improvement, the subject and/or class teacher will review their own practice still further - reflecting on alternative ways in which to support the pupil via visual representations, chunking information, presenting vocabulary prior to learning, overlearning techniques, paired learning with a higher level pupil, practical activities to consolidate learning and other relevant strategies suggested by the Head of Learning

-Support.
-The Head of Learning Support may offer some in-class support to better understand the needs of the pupil.
+Following this, if there is no improvement, the subject and/or class teacher will review their own practice still further - reflecting on alternative ways in which to support the pupil via visual representations, chunking information, presenting vocabulary prior to learning, overlearning techniques, paired learning with a higher level pupil, practical activities to consolidate learning and other relevant strategies suggested by the Head of Learning Support (Years 3-8) or Deputy Head of Learning Support (PR-Y2).
+The Head of Learning Support or Deputy Head of Learning Support may observe or offer some in-class support to better understand the needs of the pupil.